Power Greens Salad Mix

-I make Kalyn’s Power Salad Mix on the weekend, and having a salad mix like this in the fridge can really help you eat more vegetables!
+I make this Power Greens Salad Mix on the weekend, and having salad prepared in the fridge can really help you eat more vegetables!
 And this is the blend of salad ingredients I make most often for Weekend Food Prep!

 What is Weekend Food Prep?